SAP-archive/business-one-register-to-sld/README.md

 # Download and Installation

-## Download
-The source code can be cloned and compiled from this GitHub page.

-## Installation
-The tool does not require to be installed.
+You can download the tool in the [GitHub release section](../../releases).
+Once the latest release has been downloaded, simply unzip the archive and run RegisterDBServerToSLD.exe from a Windows console.

 # How to obtain support
-This project allows and expects users to post questions or bug reports in the GitHub bug tracking system.
+This project allows and expects users to post questions or bug reports in the [GitHub bug tracking system](../../issues).

 # Contributing
 If you would like to contribute, please fork this project and post pull requests.